callumrollo/callumrollo.github.io/content/articles/cycle_touring.md

 For day to day navigation I will:

 - Use a kml route if I have one
-- If not, I will pick where I want to go and manually put pins on the map of maps.me at junctions I need to take.
+- If not, I will pick where I want to go and manually put pins on the map at junctions I need to take.
 I try to take back roads/tracks for a car-free ride.
 This takes some experience and has led to various off-road adventures that friends and family have (mostly) forgiven me for
 - On the bike I will not use active/voice navigation as it takes a lot of battery.
 Instead i will just periodically check that I am en route and remember the next few junctions/turns
-- maps.me is pretty good for finding grocery stores/cafes etc. But I will sometimes use google maps for e..g opening times
+- organic maps is pretty good for finding grocery stores/cafes etc. But I will sometimes use google maps for e..g opening times

 I have some useful routefiles, mostly in Sweden, on the [maps page]({filename}/pages/maps.md)